alumbanraja/personal_finance/README.md

 **** Personal Finance ****

 Hi!
-This repos is created by Alvin Ulido Lumbanraja (hereafter referred to as "Licensor").
+This repository is created by Alvin Ulido Lumbanraja (hereafter referred to as "Licensor").

 All the spreadsheet and related intellectual properties here are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.